Heritage Skirt for Jing Que

 Download 1800 Pixels JPEG Image.

-Explore our ready-to-use articles on Hmong Silver, available in multiple languages: Italian, Arabic (Standard), Turkish, Korean, Indonesian, English, Dutch, Japanese, Spanish, German, Portuguese, French, Russian, Chinese (Mandarin) and Hindi, for your feature stories.
+Leverage our ready-to-publish articles on Hmong Silver, offered in a range of languages: Italian, Arabic (Standard), Turkish, Korean, Indonesian, English, Dutch, Japanese, Spanish, German, Portuguese, French, Russian, Chinese (Mandarin) and Hindi.

 Popular in the Qing and Ming Dynasties, the Horse-Faced Mamian skirts are beloved for their symbolism.
 The stallion has long symbolized power, strength, and virility.
 Wearing a horse-faced skirt was a revering statement for sophistication and wealth.
 The Mamian skirts were worn by Empress Dowager Cixi in the Qing Dynasty and Princess Diana.
 Today, they are worn as a day to day garment in Asia and a symbol of cultural pride.